-If you believe in the if it’s not broke, don’t fix it theory, keep this in mind: As of January of 2006, new air conditioning standards were put in place and it’s been proven that any AC unit older than 2006 cost up to 20% more to operate than any model made after 2006.
-Think beyond costs of just replacing a unit, which can costs thousands of dollars, but if you are paying for small repairs, $100 here, $200 there, replacing parts now and then, it may be time to get a new unit.
-What is also important is, this can reduce your energy bill because you will be using a more efficient model.
+If you believe in the if it’s not broke, don’t fix it theory, keep this in mind: As of January of 2006, new air conditioning standards were put in place and it’s been proven that any AC unit older than 2006 can cost up to 20% more to operate than any model made after 2006.
+Think beyond costs of replacing a unit, which can costs thousands of dollars.
+If you are paying for small repairs, $100 here, $200 there, replacing parts now and then, it may be time to get a new unit.
+What is also important, this can reduce your energy bill because you will be using a more efficient model.
 You may have to invest in money upfront, but you will get a more efficient, cost-effective model if small repairs are adding up to big expenses – and hassles.

 What are some things you can do to maintain your air conditioner/service it?